 TDE (Transparent Data Encryption) encrypts the data files at rest but don’t forget that it also encrypts your backup file too.
-I fancied looking inside the MDF and a backup of my database before enabling TDE and comparing it to when enabled.
+I fancied looking inside a backup of my database before enabling TDE and comparing it to when enabled.

 Working with a couple of databases that needed TDE I noticed when I enabled one of them that it was stuck on “encryption in progress” for quite a while.

 My backup and SLEEP_BPOOL_FLUSH

 I noticed that my backup was taking longer than usual.

 I went to Perfmon to look at some counters, more specifically Physical disk:Avg sec/read(orange/yellow line) and Physical disk:Avg sec/write(blue line), yes it was very busy, much busier than normal.

 Waits stats was painting the following picture: I was very intrigued with the sleep_bpool_flush so I headed straight over to the waits library.